-The study shows there’s a strong linear relationship between BMI and plaque volume and composition.
-Even being a little overweight is associated with more plaque, while being obese is associated with a lot of plaque.
+“Our study shows there’s a strong linear relationship between BMI and plaque volume and composition,” said J. Brent Muhlestein, MD, lead researcher and co-director of cardiovascular research at the Intermountain Medical Center Heart Institute in Murray, Utah.
+“So even being a little overweight is associated with more plaque, while being obese is associated with a lot of plaque.”

 Patients with obvious risk factors can be treated, but for the patients who don’t have obvious risk factors, their first indictor of heart disease is often in the form of a heart attack or stroke – or even death.